The Open Knowledge Foundation team closely followed this process and shares the experience in this short text.

-The initiator of Open Data Day joined us for the fourth #OKFN100, a series of conversations with 100+ people about about the current challenges and paths of action of the open movement.
+One of the most important investigative journalists working as a media partner of WikiLeaks joined us for the seventh #OKFN100, a series of conversations about the current challenges and the paths of action of the open movement

 Paris Peace Forum Hackathon: A new chance to talk about open data